 Render passes, single- vs. multi-machine configuration

 In order to provide the correct image content for all LED walls, Aximmetry performs the following render passes:

 - "Frustum" rendering: the image portion that the camera currently actually sees on the LED wall.
 This should be done in highest necessary resolution and quality.

-- "Fill" rendering: one pass for each LED walls, they provide the content for the parts the camera does not see currently.
+- "Fill" rendering: one pass for each LED wall, they provide the content for the parts that the camera does not see currently.
 Since the main purpose of these image parts is providing an ambient lighting and reflection environment they can be rendered in a reduced quality.

 Depending on the number of LED walls and the resolution reduction of the Fill passes you might find a single PC enough to render all the content.